 DEINOVE (Euronext Growth Paris: ALDEI), a French biotech company that uses a disruptive approach to develop novel antibiotics and bio-based active ingredients for cosmetics and nutrition, has been granted access to the Institut Pasteur's provision of biological resources for the research of new antimicrobial agents from original strains.

-As part of its AGIR program (Antibiotics against Resistant Infectious Germs), DEINOVE will use its technology platform to evaluate the antimicrobial potential of these strains.
+As part of its AGIR (Antibiotics against Resistant Infectious Germs) program, DEINOVE will use its technology platform to evaluate the antimicrobial potential of these strains.

-The Institut Pasteur's Cyanobacteria Collection is led by Muriel Gugger whose work is supported by the Institut Carnot Pasteur Microbes & Santé.
+The Institut Pasteur's Cyanobacteria Collection is led by Muriel Gugger whose work is supported by Institut Carnot Pasteur Microbes & Santé (Pasteur MS).

 2019 saw our licensed partners continue work on several clinical trials: